Event schedule

 Start Line Facilities

-There are a range of facilities available at Tewantin State School and Pomona including toilets.
+There are a range of facilities available at Noosa District Sports Complex including toilets.
 Twin Hills View Lookout has only toilets.

 Tea / Coffee

-Each participant in the morning events is given a ‘Happy Spouse Happy House’ Tea or Coffee voucher which can be redeemed from 5.30am – 2.30pm at the First Batch coffee van at Tewantin State School.
+Each participant in the morning events is given a ‘Happy Spouse Happy House’ Tea or Coffee voucher which can be redeemed from 5.30am – 2.30pm at the First Batch coffee van at Noosa District Sports Complex.

 Food & Beverages

-There will be several catering vans in the Venue area.
-The Tewantin shopping centre area is a 10 minute walk (800 metres) with a whole range of shops.
+There will be a range of food vendors as well as a licensed bar area in the venue.
+The Tewantin shopping centre is a 15 minute walk ( 1.5km) with a whole range of shops

 During the online registration process, athletes can pre purchase vouchers for themselves and family members for on the day transport.

-The shuttle bus or ferry service will operate from 4.30am Saturday morning departing from Noosa Heads.
-These will take athletes and their family / friends from the main accommodation hubs of Noosa Heads and Noosaville to the Noosa Marina and the Start / Finish at Tewantin State School, Tewantin.
-Those taking the Ferry can either walk the 1.5km (15 minutes) to Tewantin State School or wait for the Shuttle Bus.
+The shuttle bus will operate from 4.30am on Saturday morning departing from Noosa Heads.
+These will take athletes and their family / friends from the main accommodation hubs of Noosa Heads and Noosaville to the Noosa Marina and the Start / Finish at Noosa District Sport Complex.

-The last Ferry will depart Noosa Marina at 5.15pm and the last shuttle bus will depart Read Park at 9.15pm arriving in Noosa Heads at approximately 9.45pm.
+The last shuttle bus will depart Tewantin at 10pm and arrive in Noosa Heads at approximately 10.30pm.

 Download Transport Map